DankTechnologies/DankEats/content/recipes/korean-pulled-chicken/index.md

 ## Notes

 1. **Gochugaru** usually comes in a bag that's larger than you'd like.
 Keep it in your freezer and it'll keep for years
 2. **Cooking the chicken** => crock pot or roasting in an oven work as well, if you don't have a pressure cooker.
-Just ensure chicken is well-cooked to 185° or higher, as the connective tissues melt 175°.
+Just ensure chicken is well-cooked to 185° or higher, as the connective tissues melt at 175°.
 If you stop at 165°, the chicken will be tough
 3. **Make-Ahead** => the sauce can be made ahead of time.
 The chicken could be cooked ahead of time as well.
 Leftovers freeze well too.
 Very make-ahead friendly